On the robustness of modeling grounded word learning through a child's egocentric input: Results

 \subsection{Finding 4: Transformer-based language encoders achieve similar levels of classification performance}

-Next, to examine whether more sophisticated language encoders could improve grounded word learning, we replaced the Embedding-based language encoder with two variants involving a 2-layer Transformer.
+To examine whether more sophisticated language encoders could improve grounded word learning, we replaced the Embedding-based language encoder with two variants involving a 2-layer Transformer.
 One of these variants used the same contrastive loss alone (CVCL+T), while the other variant combined this contrastive loss with an additional language modeling loss (CVCL+T+LM).
 These additional language encoder variants were chosen to examine whether other approaches for encoding utterances would be helpful for grounded word learning.
-The results in Figure~\ref{fig:transformers} show that the Transformer-based language encoders show a similar or slightly worse performance compared to CVCL across the different splits, although no particular variant is consistently better or worse.
-One reason we may not have seen any additional advantages from stronger contextual-based encoding is the method of evaluation in our image classification tasks, which relies on only passing in the target category as a single token to the model during evaluation, rather than any additional words as context as seen during training.
+The results in Figure~\ref{fig:transformers} show that the Transformer-based language encoders show a similar performance compared to CVCL across the different splits, although no particular variant is consistently better or worse.
+One reason we may not have seen any additional advantages is that our classification-based evaluation directly measures vision-language alignment, which all models are trained to optimize for via the contrastive objective.
+In a separate evaluation, we also examined word similarity across models (see Appendix~\ref{app:word-similarity-evaluation}), finding that the models trained via a joint contrastive and language modeling objective demonstrated stronger correlations with human similarity judgments than a contrastive objective alone.